JohanGabrielson/bitbucket-test/README.md

 # Docker container to investigate CVE-2022-36804
 *Recreating remote code execution vulnerability where Bitbucket fails to sanitize user input, which allows attackers to inject Git flags and execute code remotely.*

-This repository documents how I reproduced the vulnerability CVE-2022-36804, an issue with pre-authentication argument injection in Bitbucket Server and Data Center.
-The goal of this lab was to demonstrate the underlying security issue as described in public research (Assetnote's write-up).
+This repository documents how I reproduced the vulnerability CVE-2022-36804, an issue with pre-authentication argument injection in Bitbucket.
+The goal of this lab was to demonstrate the underlying security issue as described in Assetnote's write-up.
 All testing was performed in an isolated environment.

 ## Overview
-CVE-2022-36804 is caused by Bitbucket passing user controlled input directly into git archive subprocess without sanitizing null bytes.
-Because Bitbucket user NuProcess to spawn git, null bytes are preserved and cause argument splitting.
-This allows an attacker to inject additional git flags into the command line.
-In vulnerable versions (such as 7.21.0 as used in this set up) this leads to pre-auth remote code execution.
+CVE-2022-36804 is caused by Bitbucket passing user input directly into a git archive subprocess without sanitizing null bytes.
+Because Bitbucket uses NuProcess to spawn git, null bytes are preserved and cause argument splitting.
+This allows an attacker to inject extra git flags into the command.
+In vulnerable versions (such as 7.21.0 as used in this set up) this leads to remote code execution without any authentication.

-## lab setup
+## Lab setup
 - Bitbucket version 7.21.0
 - Deployment: Docker Compose
-Repository: public test redo ('TEST/demo')
+- Repository: public test redo ('TEST/demo')
-Host: local isolated lab environment
+- Host: local isolated lab environment

 To start the environment:
 ~~~